ewolden/recipierepository/content/post/lasagna/index.md

 Bring **1L milk** to the boil in a small saucepan with the **onion**, **2 bay leafs** and **3 cloves**.
 Turn off the heat and leave to infuse for 20 mins.

 #### Step 2
-Melt **100g butter** in another saucepan and add **100g plain flour**, stir continously until a you have a roux.
+Melt **100g butter** in another saucepan and add **100g plain flour**, stir continuously until a you have a roux.
 Continue cooking for 2 mins.

 #### Step 3
 Remove onion, bay leaf and cloves from the milk and discard them.
 Add the infused milk to the roux gradually while stirring.
-Cook for 5-10 mins until the sauce has thickened, stirring continously.
+Cook for 5-10 mins until the sauce has thickened, stirring continuously.
 Seasons to taste.

 ## Lasagna
 ### Ingredients for lasagna